Speak Up. Take Space. Lead Now

 The Value You Bring (Even Without All the Years)

 Speaking up in meetings or offering your perspective in a group of more experienced colleagues can feel intimidating.
-When you’re newer to the field or earlier in your career, it’s easy to assume that what you say carries less weight—that your contributions are “less valid” because they don’t come with decades of experience behind them.
+When you’re newer to the field or earlier in your career, it’s easy to assume that what you say carries less weight than your contributions are “less valid” because they don’t come with decades of experience behind them.

 However, experience, while important, is not the only kind of value.
 You bring something else—something organizations often desperately need but don’t always know how to name or invite.